maorkn/MCMC-Bayesian-Learning-Strategies/Smart_incubator/README.md

 The Smart Incubator includes sophisticated deployment automation:

-#### 1. **Intelligent Sync** (`sync_firmware.py`)
+#### 1. **Full Redeploy Sync** (`sync_firmware.py`)
-Auto-detects changes and uploads only modified files:
-- First run: Installs packages, creates directories, uploads everything
-- Subsequent runs: Only syncs changed files (much faster!)
-- Force reinstall: `--force` flag
+Safe, repeatable firmware deployment every time:
+- Installs a temporary safe boot, wipes the device, and re-uploads all firmware
+- Automatically reconfigures the SD card structure and required packages
+- Optional `--correlation 0|1` flag rewrites `main.py` before upload so you never edit by hand
+- `--yes` (or the VS Code task) skips prompts for unattended reflashes
-- Auto-detects ESP32 port
+- Auto-detects the ESP32 port, with `--port` override when needed
+- Validates the `mpremote` command before flashing and falls back through multiple launchers; override with `MPREMOTE` if your setup is non-standard

 #### 2. **SD Card Formatter** (`format_sd_card.py`)
 Prepares SD card with proper structure: